 Less than 2 per cent of the population has red hair.
 Most have Irish or Scottish ancestry.

-Red hair is historically connected to witchery.
+Red hair is also connected to witchery — in earlier times literally, and now mostly in stories.
 See for example Badjelly The Witch.

-There’s a damn good reason why Anne Shirley wants black hair, and it’s not all vanity.
+There’s a damn good reason why Anne Shirley wants black hair, and it’s not about vanity.
+She’s trying to avoid some very real discrimination.
 Anne’s life would really have been easier had she been born with non-red hair.
 Especially at that cultural moment, a girl with red hair was thought to have a bad temper.
 It was a form of actual discrimination and I don’t believe it’s truly died.
 I doubt we really think ‘witch child’ when we think red hair anymore, but that wasn’t true in L. M. Montgomery’s time.
 The concept of ‘wickedness’ and ‘evil’ run strong through the Green Gables series.

 Picture book illustrators love red hair.
-There is absolutely a disproportionate number of red-headed children in picture books and I suspect the reason is simple: red is an excellent focal point and attracts attention to the main character on the page.
+Though I haven’t made a formal study, there is absolutely a disproportionate number of red-headed children in picture books and I suspect the reason is simple: red is an excellent focal point and attracts attention to the main character on the page.